Aquaculture in New Zealand: Overview

-Aquaculture is the general term given to the cultivation of any fresh or salt water plant or animal.
+Aquaculture is the general term given to the cultivation of any fresh or saltwater plant or animal.
 It takes place in New Zealand in coastal marine areas (mariculture) and in inland tanks or enclosures.

 Aquaculture in New Zealand currently (2008) occupies 14,188 ha.
 Of that area, 7,713 ha is in established growing areas and is owned by the aquaculture industry, 4,010 ha is used to enhance the wild scallop fishery and belongs to the Challenger Scallop Enhancement Company, and 2,465 ha is an exposed site six kilometres offshore from Napier where trials are being undertaken by a private company to test the site's economic viability.

 In 2005 the aquaculture industry provided direct employment for about 2,500 full-time equivalents, mostly in the processing sector.
 A similar amount of indirect employment resulted from flow-on effects.
 The aquaculture industry is important for some coastal areas around New Zealand where there is limited employment.
 This applies particularly to some Māori communities with traditional links to coastal settlements.

-Marine aquaculture, mariculture, occurs in the sea, generally in sheltered bays along the coast.
+Marine aquaculture, and mariculture, occurs in the sea, generally in sheltered bays along the coast.
 In New Zealand, about 70 percent of marine aquaculture occurs in the top of the South Island.
 In the North Island, the Firth of Thames is productive.